-We encountered a few big wins when playing Neon Staxx, and most of them did actually come during standard play.
-We have no doubt that players out there do win the maximum jackpot from time to time, but it just never feels like it's all that close when you're playing Neon Staxx.
-If you enjoy high risk, volatile games then you might be fine with that, but we think it will also deter some players.
+Wins come pretty regularly, though many of them are only of similar value to your original bet.
+However, we encountered a few big wins when playing Neon Staxx, and most of them actually came during standard play.
+We have no doubt that players out there do win the maximum jackpot of 80,000 coins from time to time.

-For a game that's fairly innovative in other respects, you might expect its bonus feature to be more interesting that it actually is.
-Landing 3, 4 or 5 Scatter symbols will unlock 10, 15 or 20 free spins but the round doesn't come with a multiplier or any other quirky features.
+For a game that's fairly innovative in other respects, you might expect its bonus feature to be more interesting than it is.
+Landing 3, 4 or 5 scatter symbols will unlock 10, 15 or 20 free spins, but the round doesn't come with a multiplier or any other quirky features.
 If you do happen to land a bonus round and pull in some winnings, we recommend you cash out or move to another slot after it concludes!

-It's a real shame to say it but the game, much like its pulsing keytar soundtrack, can get old fairly quickly.
-Neon Staxx looks and sounds great but, with a jackpot of only 80,000 coins (not particularly high by NetEnt's standards), and nothing intriguing or different about its bonus round you might find yourself getting bored after playing for a while.
+It's a real shame to say it, but the game, much like its pulsing keytar soundtrack, can get old fairly quickly.
+Neon Staxx looks and sounds great, but with a jackpot of only 80,000 coins (not particularly high by NetEnt's standards), and nothing intriguing or different about its bonus round, you might find yourself getting bored after playing for a while.

-Of course, these things are always a matter of personal taste - if you're the sort of person who loves '80s culture, whether or not you lived it the first time around, then it's very likely you'll enjoy Neon Staxx.
+Of course, these things are always a matter of personal taste - if you love '80s culture, whether or not you lived it the first time around, then it's very likely you'll enjoy Neon Staxx.
 And there's no denying that the game's unique layout and the overall impression you get the first time you boot it up holds a certain allure.
 Overall the game is certainly worth a look, especially if you've never played it before, but doesn't offer a whole lot of replay ability value.